Google Page Experience Guide

 Other Google Page Experience Ranking Signals

-To clearly define user experience, Google also looks at four core ranking signals that will be factored into the new Google core update:
+To clearly define user experience, Google also looks at three core ranking signals that will be factored into the new Google core update:

 Google SEO Updates Prior to Page Experience